Defective Majorana zero modes in non-Hermitian Kitaev chain: Many-body correspondence of the defective MZMs

-where a weighted sum of the spin of n-th lattice is introduced and it is projected to $\sigma ^{z}$ direction.
-We summarize the different phase of limit cases in Table \ref{PhaseDiagramTable} (We take the lattice size $L=4$ as an example to express $\left\vert G\right\rangle _{\mathrm{NH}}^{1}$ $\left\vert G\right\rangle _{\mathrm{NH}}^{2}$ for convenience).
-Besides, we give the magnetic susceptibility and spin configurations of the many-body ground states $\left\vert G\right\rangle _{\mathrm{NH}}^{1}$ for typical cases $\beta_{2}=\pm 4$ (Fig.\ref{Spinstructure}(a)) and $\beta_{1}=\pm 4$ (Fig.\ref{Spinstructure}(b)), where $L=4, t=\Delta_{0}=1, \mu=0.1$.
-In Fig.\ref{MagPhase}, the global magnetic order phase diagram of the many-body ground states are shown, and the phase diagram can be divided into five part corresponding to the coalesce phase diagram: region II and III are ferromagnetic (F1,F2), region IV and V are antiferromagnetic (AF1, AF2), while region I are the transition area of those four phase.
-For the general circumstance $\mu \neq 0,t\neq \Delta _{0} $, the spin coalescing phase diagram and magnetic order phase diagram is similar to the above limiting case.
+where a weighted sum of the spin of the n-th lattice is introduced.
+The introduce of the lattice number "n" can distinguish each site, so the magnetic factor $\chi _{\mathrm{M}}(\beta _{1},\beta _{2})$ contains all spin information in each site.
+Then, we take the lattice size $L=4$ as an example, and give the magnetic susceptibility and spin configurations of the many-body ground states $\left\vert G\right\rangle _{\mathrm{NH}}^{1}$ for typical cases $\beta_{2}=\pm 4$ in Fig.(\ref{Spinstructure}a) and $\beta_{1}=\pm 4$ in Fig.(\ref{Spinstructure}b), where $L=4, t=\Delta_{0}=1, \mu=0.1$.
+Besides, we summarize the phase for different limit cases in Table \ref{PhaseDiagramTable}.
+We can see that the competition of $\beta_{1}$ and $\beta_{2}$ can drive the spin flipping to opposite direction continuously, this is the non-Hermitian suppression effect.
+Moreover the global magnetic order phase diagram of the many-body ground states are shown in Fig.\ref{MagPhase}, which can be divided into five part corresponding to the coalesce phase diagram: region II and III are ferromagnetic (FM1,FM2), region IV and V are antiferromagnetic (AF1, AF2), while region I are the transition area of those four phases.

-\emph{\textbf{Conclusion.}} Topological stability is one of the most important properties for topological materials.
-While, the non-Hermitian effects may change this situation.
-Here, we investigate the robustness of edge states in non-Hermitian Kitaev chain.
-By defining the similarity of MZMs in single-particle representation and magnetic susceptibility for many-body ground states, we provide the coalescing phase diagram of the MZMs and corresponding spin polarization phase diagram, respectively.
-We show that because of the competition of the two NH terms, the system emergence very interesting phenomenons, such as defective MZMs, number-anomalous bulk-boundary correspondence, coalescing of many-body ground states, the ferromagnetic-antiferromagnetic phase crossover without gap closing.
-Those novel quantum phenomenons offer fresh insights into MZMs and greatly enhance the effects of non-Hermitian on topological physics.
+It should be emphasized that the gap remains opened during the phase crossover.
+The non-Hermitian Hamiltonian $H_{\mathrm{NH}}^{\mathrm{spin}}$ can be transformed to a Hermitian Hamiltonian by the similarity transformation as shown in Eq.(\ref{spinTran}).
+Because the similarity transformation can not change the energy spectrum, the gap between the ground states and the first exited state don't vary with $\beta_{1/2}$, the phase diagram is obtained without gap closing.